ghastlymirror/ghastlyastro/src/content/blog/dead-mmorpgs.md

 ---
 ![A game poster of several cartoon characters saying We´re Back!](/images/blog/toontown.jpg)

-**Update:** *Both Shin Megami Tensei Re: Imagine and the FreeSo projects have been shutdown since the writting of this post, it is only here for archival purposes*

 No media is more condemned to becoming lost media than video games, whether it´s games that can only be played on an older system, removed from online stores, or simply the server got shut down, It can be saddening to watch your favorites relegated to just a memory.